minhnhat165/nov-social-frontend/README.md

 - Dark/Light mode: Users can switch between dark and light themes for the platform.
 - Responsive design: The platform is optimized for both desktop and mobile devices.

+## Backend

+The backend source code for the social media platform can be found in the following repository: [https://github.com/minhnhat165/nov-social-backend](https://github.com/minhnhat165/nov-social-backend).
+The backend is responsible for handling user authentication, managing data storage, and providing APIs for the frontend to communicate with.

+Please refer to the backend repository for more information on setting up and running the backend server.

 ## Technologies Used

 - Frontend: React, JavaScript, Tailwind CSS, Redux toolkit.